 Ron is a registered architect in Massachusetts, California, and Texas.
 He is member of the American Institute of Architects and is certified by the National Council of Architectural Review Boards.

-In addition to practicing, Ron is Visiting Professor at the Graduate School of Design, at Harvard University, Cambridge, Massachusetts.
+In addition to practicing, Ron is Professor in Residence of Architecture at the Graduate School of Design, Harvard University, Cambridge, Massachusetts.

 Prior to joining the faculty at Harvard, Ron was Professor of Architecture at Rice Architecture, Rice University, in Houston, Texas.
 Ron has also taught at Princeton University, the University of Kentucky, the Illinois Institute of Technology, and the University of Florida.